 The increase in the amount to be voted for naval armaments compared with last year is £850,000, chiefly composed as follows:

-Guns

-£369,000
+Guns £369,000

-Projectiles and ammunition 348,780
+Projectiles and ammunition 348, 780

-Torpedoes and gun cotton 36,200
+Torpedoes and gun cotton 36, 200

 Small arms 90,370

 Inspections 5,000

-During the present financial year-that is, for 1897-98-it is pro-posed to commence the building of-
+During the present financial year-that is, for 1897-98-it is proposed to commence the building of-

-Battle ships, 4

-Third-class cruisers 2
+Battle ships, Third-class cruisers ö

-Sloops 2

-Twin-screw gunboats.
-4
+Sloops Twin-screw gunboats.
+2

 Torpedo-boat destroyers 2

 Total of new constructions to be undertaken during the year......
-15 With these vessels, England will have under construction dur-ing 1898 this exceedingly large list:
+15 With these vessels, England will have under construction durhorsepower about 800,000 horsepower.
+It is anticipated that during the next financial year 66 of these vessels will be completed ing the next inancial year 66 of these vessels will be completed for service, including 50 torpedo-boat destroyers.

-ing 1000 this exceedingly large list.
+1 ing 1090 this exceedingly large list:

-Battle ships First-class cruisers 14
+Battle ships First-class cruisers 14 8

-Second-class cruisers ğ
+ı Second-class cruisers.
+9

-Third-class cruisers 10
+١ Third-class cruisers 10

-Bloops 2

-Twin-screw gunboats 4
+l Sloops Twin-screw gunboats 4

-Forpedo-boat destroyers 52
+Torpedo-boat destroyers.
+Light-draft steamers for special service.
+52

-Royal yacht
+1 Royal yacht 1

-Thus the total number of vessels of all classes under construc-tion during the year will be 108.
-Their aggregate displacement tonnage will be about 380,000 tons, and the aggregate indicated horsepower about 800,000 horsepower.
-It is anticipated that dur-ing the next financial year 66 of these vessels will be completed
+Thus the total number of vessels of all classes under construction during the year will be 108.
+Their aggregate displacement tonnage will be about 380,000 tons, and the aggregate indicated

-Ing the next innancial year 66 of these vessels will be completed for service, including 50 torpedo-boat destroyers.
 Seven battle ships and eight cruisers have been rearmed with quick-firing guns during the year 1896-97.

 The work in the royal dockyards continues to be carried on with zeal and energy.
 At the naval yards abroad, and especially at Malta, the work has been very heavy, owing to the increase in number and size of the vessels in commission and to the large number of ships recommissioned abroad.